viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 # After 2NF
 - All relational tables satisfy 2NF requirements
   - it is in 1NF
-  - it does not include partial dependencies
+  - it does not include partial FD
   - If the 1NF has a single-attribute primary key, then the table is automatically in 2NF
-- Some tables may contain transitive dependencies
+- Some tables may contain transitive FD

 # Conversion to Third Normal Form (3NF)
 A table in the third normal form means
 - it is in 2NF
-- it does not include transitive dependencies
+- it does not include transitive FD

 Converting to 3NF starts with two steps
-1. Make new tables to eliminate transitive dependencies
+1. Make new tables to eliminate transitive FD
 2. Reassign corresponding dependent attributes

 # 3NF Step1 Make New Tables to Eliminate Transitive Dependencies